 - To strengthen the unity and get connected with different Tibetan communities of North America.

 - Raise awareness about the Chinese illegal occupation of Tibet and the plights of the Tibetan people.

 - We organize the annual Tibet Fest, which is one of the most visited festivals of ethnic community groups in Philadelphia.

 - We organize events and activities such as the Birthday of H. H. the Dalai Lama on July 6, Tibetan National Uprising Day on March 10, and the “LOSAR” Tibetan New Year.

 - We maintain close touch with the Tibetan Government-in-Exile through the Office of Tibet, in New York, in the promotion of the Tibetan people’s distinct political, religious and cultural heritage.

 - We raise funds for various social and developmental projects within the Tibetan Community and help other sister communities in India and Tibet.

-The member is open to all Tibetan, Tibetan Americans and their non-Tibetan spouses.
+Our membership is open to all Tibetans, Tibetan Americans and their non-Tibetan spouses.